- August 9 – October 14, 2018: Book Exhibit: A Garden of Earthly Delights – Artists’ Books & Sketches by Mark Hoppmann

 - Thursday, October 18, 2018, Behind the Archives Door: Dennis Flannigan’s “Letters From Mississippi”, 5:00–6:00pm, Archives Seminar Room, Collins Library.
 Dennis Flannigan, former Washington state legislator and pioneering Tacoma community leader, will be visiting the Archives & Special Collections to discuss his time at Puget Sound and his experience as a civil rights worker in the 1964 Freedom Summer campaign in Mississippi.
 In the Fall of 1964, Flannigan wrote a series of letters to his friends at Puget Sound and they were published in The Trail as a series titled “Letters from Mississippi.”
 Join us to hear Flannigan reflect on his past of civic engagement and peruse documents from Puget Sound’s past.

-- Wednesday, October 24, 2018: Darcy Mitchell from Tinkertopia, will visit and discuss the creative process and how Tinkertopia came to be.
+- Monday, October 29, 2018: Darcy Mitchell from Tinkertopia, will visit and discuss the creative process and how Tinkertopia came to be.
 Tinkertopia is a creative reuse organization located downtown on Pacific Avenue that encourages innovation and recycling.
-4:00–5:00pm, Development Studio, lower level of Collins Library.
+4:00–5:00pm, Makerspace, Collins Library.

 - Sunday, November 18, 2018: Veritas Editions, 2:30-4:30pm, Archives & Special Collections Seminar Room.